salesforce/lwc-rfcs/text/0000-wire-reform.md

 ### Wire Adapter Protocol

 The formalization of the wire adapter protocol is important because that enables the interoperability aspect of this feature.
-The adapter's code should not be aware for the component system, or even the application framework, it only cares about very specific hints to produce a stream of data.
+The adapter's code should not be aware of the component system, or even the application framework.
+It only cares about very specific hints to produce a stream of data.
 The following describes the proposed protocol:

 ```ts
 interface WireAdapter {